Sexual abuse scandal in the Roman Catholic Archdiocese of Milwaukee: Sister Norma Giannini

-During the 1960's, Sister Norman Giannini, a member of the Sisters of Mercy, was serving as the principal of St. Patrick Elementary School in Milwaukee.
+During the 1960s, Sister Norman Giannini, a member of the Sisters of Mercy, was serving as the principal of St. Patrick Elementary School in Milwaukee.
 During this period, she sexually abused two boys ages 12 and 13, raping both of them.
 She moved to Chicago during the 1970s.
 After one victim reported their abuse to the archdiocese, Giannini in 1996 confessed her crimes to an archdiocesan panel.
 However, the archdiocese did not report them to police.
 In December 2006, she was charged with two counts of two felony counts of indecent behavior with a child.
 At that time, she admitted to sexual contact with three other underage boys in Milwaukee and one in Chicago.

 Giannini pleaded no contest in November 2007 to both charges and was sentenced in February 2008 to one year in the house of correction and 10 years of probation.

 Brother David J. Nickerson

 In 2007, Brother David Sanders was convicted in Milwaukee of sexually assaulting a nine-year-old boy during the 1980s at St. Vincent de Paul School in Milwaukee.
 Known then as "Brother Dave", he was positively identified by the victim as the perpetrator.
 Declaring his innocence, Sanders was sentenced to 15 years in prison.
 However, the victim's grandmother soon discovered a letter from the 1980s that identified a second "Brother Dave" – David Nickerson, a member of the Little Brothers of the Good Shepherd.
 When investigators questioned Nickerson in California, he admitted to the crime.
 Sanders was freed after five months in prison.
 In 2009, Nickerson pleaded guilty to third-degree sexual assault and was sentenced in January 2010 to five years in prison.